 Carer's Allowance is the main benefit for carers.
 You might be able to get it if your child is on the care component of Disability Living Allowance at the middle or highest rate or if they get the daily living component of Personal Independence Payment.

-It is not means tested so it does not matter what savings you have, and most forms of income are ignored (for example any occupational or personal pension you receive).
-However, if you work you can only get Carer's Allowance if your earnings after deductions are no more than £123 per week.
+It is not means-tested, so it does not matter what savings you have, and most forms of income are ignored (for example any occupational or personal pension you receive).
+However, if you work you can only get Carer's Allowance if your earnings after deductions are no more than £128 per week.

 In Scotland, Carer's Allowance is to be replaced with a new benefit called Carer's Assistance.
 This process is expected to start in 2022 but may be delayed because of the Coronavirus outbreak.